Master DRO and DRA in ABA: Essential Strategies for Parents

 Let’s break down how to implement DRA:

 3. Reinforce the Alternative Action: Offer immediate reinforcement, like verbal praise or small rewards, when your child successfully uses the alternative action instead of the undesired one.
-This positive reinforcement makes the preferred action even more appealing.
+This makes the preferred action even more appealing.

 4. Monitor Progress: Keep an eye on how things are going and adjust your reinforcement strategies as needed to maintain motivation and engagement.